HenriquesLab/PhotoFiTT/README.md

   mamba env create -f environment.yml
   mamba activate photofitt
   ```
-- The code provides an `environment.yaml` file to create a conda environment with all the required dependencies and places your terminal in the photofitt folder created by cloning our PhotofiTT repo.
+- The code above provides an `environment.yaml` file to create an environment with all the required dependencies and places your terminal in the photofitt folder created by cloning our PhotofiTT repo.

 ## Install the package using pip install or conda as follows:
   - You can install the PhotoFiTT package using pip:

-  - ```
+    ```
     pip install photofitt
     ```
+## Running our notebooks for analysis:
+  - You can use jupyter notebooks directly from the terminal with the following code:
+    ```
+    jupyter notebook
+    ```
+   - Locate the photofitt folder and open the required notebook in /photofitt/notebooks

 ## Common error messages
-- Error messages involving `lxml`.
+### Error messages involving `lxml`.
 The most probable solution is to update the developers tools in your system.
 If you are running our code in Mac M1 copy this in the terminal:
   -
       ```